SovereignCloudStack/sovereigncloudstack.org/src/content/en/announcements/2025-08-05-scs-training-material.md

 for the French-speaking participants, so flawless communication was possible without requiring advanced French language knowledge from all trainers.

-The course was conducted by the author together with Karstem Samaschke.
+The course was conducted by the author together with Karsten Samaschke.
 The participants were highly motivated and enthusiastic about the subject matter.
 Unfortunately, they had only scarcely been able to prepare with practical work beforehand, as the planned test environments could not be provided in the countries.
-This also means that additional collection of practical experience and in some cases even additional training will be requied to achieve a mostly self-sufficient ability to run SCS Clouds with high reliability.
+This also means that additional collection of practical experience and in some cases even additional training will be required to achieve a mostly self-sufficient ability to run SCS Clouds with high reliability.

 ![Karsten on Cluster Internals](20250515_155925.jpg)